makrai/notes/srirag-2412-besstie-bench-sarc-acl.md

     Magdy, 2020)
 * Arabic: ArSarcasm-v2 (Abu Farha+ 2021)
   * annotations for sarcasm, sentiment, and the dialect of each tweet
-  * ne sarcasm classification datasets for non-standard varieties of English
+* no sarcasm classification datasets for non-standard varieties of English

+# 7 Conclusion